jodal/comics/README.rst

 comics
 ======

-*comics* is a web based aggregator for web comics.
-It was originally developed as a tailored web application for http://comics.jodal.no/, but the source code has later been generalized and released for others to change and use. *comics* is maintained by Stein Magnus Jodal, with comments and input from numerous users.
-The software is freely available under the GNU Affero GPL version 3.
+*comics* is a web comics aggregator.
+Out of the box it can crawl and archive more than a hundred comics every day.
+The comics are made available through an easy to use web interface were multiple users can create sets of their favorite comics.
+Alternatively, *comics* provides feeds of both single comics and sets of comics.

+Adding a new comic to your installation requires only the addition of a single Python file with some metadata and a few lines of code.
+To make crawler development easy, *comics* comes with both documentation and powerful APIs for crawling web sites and feeds.

+*comics* runs on Python and Django.
+It is licensed under the GNU Affero General Public License version 3.

 - `Source code <http://github.com/jodal/comics>`_
 - `Documentation <http://jodal.github.com/comics/>`_